Kanban-Zai/kanban-zai-version-1.0/core.md

 Kanban-Zai is about constraint and discipline.
 An explanation, is required.

-Where is no process involved, a human being will strive to achieve an endeavour with all the knowledge, skill and experience at thier disposal.
+Where is no process involved, a human being will strive to achieve an endeavour with all the knowledge, skill and experience at their disposal.

 The problem comes when two human beings are trying to do it together.

 Many collaboration methodologies exist.
 Many work.
 Many end up stemming (most times crushing) the creative spirit they intended to nourish.

-Kanban-Zai Core takes a different approach and places constraints only on what you can not do.
+Kanban-Zai Core takes a different approach and places constraints only on what you cannot do, ostensibly leaving the decision of what you can do up to the team itself.

-Leaving open, possibilty for the creative spirit.
+Leaving open, possibility for the creative spirit.

 # DESCRIPTION

-Kanban-Zai core is a codeless microservices architecture container framework.
+Kanban-Zai core is a "codeless microservice" architecture container framework.

-It's purpose is to wrap another process ensuring that the rules, procedures and boundaries of that process are followed and provides mechanisms to document deviations from that process.
+It's purpose is to wrap another process ensuring that the rules, procedures and boundaries of that process are adhered to and provides mechanisms to document deviations from that process.

 The core must be used by ALL (100%) Kanban-Zai implementations

-Once the core is installed you can create and extend it with any process you like by following the principles laid out in the core but the meaning and intent of the core module may not be modified by any extension
+Once the core is installed you can extend it with any process you like by following the principles laid out in the core.

-...
+CONDITION: The meaning and intent of the core module may not be modified by any extension, module or customisation.

+## KANBAN-ZAI.YAML

 The centerpiece of Kanban-Zai is the Kanban-Zai.yaml configuration file.

-This file documents the settings, values and behaviours the process defines and the team works within, must be held in a public repo and should be kept up to date to keep those settings, values and behaviours current and reflective of the current time.
+This file documents the settings, values and behaviours the process defines and the team works within, must be held in a public repo and must be kept up to date.

+It is the team's responsibility to keep those settings, values and behaviours current and reflective of the present.

 All changes to this file must be tracked.

-...
+## EXTEND

 To use Kanban-Zai you must extend the core.

 To do this.
 Create your own kanban-zai.yaml file and add your settings and norms to it.

 You can also choose to implement modules.
 Modules are pre-defined sets of constraints and team norms, with an accompanying explanation of how to use them.

-You can add a module to your Kanban-Zai file with the "implements" property.
+You may add a module to your Kanban-Zai file with the "implements" property.

 You must also add the "extend" property pointed to the extension you are extending from.
 Most times this will be the Kanban-Zai core.

-IMPORTANT NOTE:
+IMPORTANT NOTES:

-* All properties of an extension or module must be inherited, including any properties that they extend from.
+* All properties of an extension or module must be inherited, including other upstreams that they extend from.
 * You may not remove any properties of an extension or module.
 * You may not modify read only properties of an extension or module.
-* You may only change the properties of an extension or module to the values specified in such extension or module.
+* You may only change the properties of an extension or module to the values specified by the extension or module.
 * If there is a property that does not work for you then do not use that extension or module.
 Create your own.
 * Your customisations must not contradict any aspect of the Kanban-Zai core or any extension or module you use.

 SANITY CHECK:

-You should probably not create your own extension or module unless you have some experience in Kanban-Zai.
-Additionally you should not nest to deep and you should probably just extend the core in most cases.
+* You should probably not create your own extension or module unless you have some experience in Kanban-Zai.
+* Additionally, you should not nest to deep
+* You should probably just extend the core in most cases.

 # REQUIRED TEAM NORMS